itlakshmanan/smart-documents/Readme.md

 - **Security Note**: Basic Auth sends credentials with each request.
 In production, we would use HTTPS to encrypt credentials in transit.

 Using Basic Auth keeps the design simple while securing the APIs.
-Spring’s implementation handles the challenge/response flow and decoding as shown in the documentation.
+Spring's implementation handles the challenge/response flow and decoding as shown in the documentation.

 ## 9. AI Tools Utilization Summary

 - **Cursor** – Used as an AI coding assistant to autocomplete code snippets and refactor Kotlin/Spring Boot code during development.
+It also assisted in generating unit tests, resolving compiler issues, and scaffolding service layers quickly.

 - **ChatGPT** – Leveraged to gather information on best practices and to help draft this documentation.
-It helped structure the design, suggest patterns (e.g. schema-per-service), and refine explanations.
+It helped structure the design, suggest architectural patterns (e.g. schema-per-service, CAP theorem trade-offs), and refine explanations in Markdown.

+- **Warp AI Terminal** – Used to run and debug CLI commands (e.g., `docker-compose`, `gradlew`, and test runs) with intelligent AI command correction and autocomplete.
+It enhanced development speed and reduced terminal errors.

+- **Mermaid** – Used to generate architecture and sequence diagrams in Markdown using textual definitions.
+It simplified the visualization of service interactions, data flows, and request lifecycles directly in the README without external tools.

 ## 10. Deployment Overview (Docker Compose)